wechto/paper/README.md

 :curly_loop: [Improving Generalization in Reinforcement Learning with Mixture Regularization](https://arxiv.org/pdf/2010.10814.pdf) :+1:

 these approaches only locally perturb the observations regardless of the training environments, showing limited effectiveness on enhancing the data diversity and the generalization performance.

+:curly_loop: [AdaRL: What, Where, and How to Adapt in Transfer Reinforcement Learning](https://arxiv.org/pdf/2107.02729.pdf) :fire:  :droplet:

+ we characterize a minimal set of representations, including both domain-specific factors and domain-shared state representations, that suffice for reliable and low-cost transfer.

  <a name="anchor-ood"></a>